davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 * what kind of investment accounts you have access to (IRAs, 401ks, 403bs, etc)
 * whether social security will be around when you retire

-As if that were bad enough, the issue is compounded by the fact that tax law:
+As if that weren't bad enough, the issue is compounded by the fact that tax law:

-* is exceedingly complicated
 * can (and does) change
+* is exceedingly complicated, and so it isn't quick to calculate taxes owed
 * does not make it quick to calculate taxes owed
 * makes it hard to determine how much one would need to withdraw from a Traditional account in order to have a certain amount available to spend after